imatlab/imatlab/README.rst

 - History is read from and written to MATLAB's own ``History.xml``, and thus shared with standard MATLAB sessions.
-Note that if the file does not exist (e.g. if the **don't save history file** option is set, or in a console-only setup), history not be reloaded into later sessions.
+Note that if the file does not exist (e.g. if the **don't save history file** option is set, or in a console-only setup), history will not be reloaded into later sessions.
 (A PR for loading ``history.m`` instead would be welcome; it would need to properly parse multiline inputs in that file.)
 - Synchronous output is supported on Linux and OSX (see above).